Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 in 12 zones did the cycling to work increase by more than half a percentage point.
-(These were, in descending order of growth rate, were Cambridge, Bristol, Oxford, Brighton, Exeter, Newcastle, South Cambridgeshire, South Gloucestershire, Manchester, Sheffield and Bournmouth.)
+(These were, in descending order of growth rate, were Cambridge, Bristol, Oxford, Brighton, Exeter, Newcastle, South Cambridgeshire, South Gloucestershire, Manchester, Sheffield and Bournemouth.)
 Of these, only 5 had growth rates above 1 percent.
 In the name of balance, it was decided to focus equally on the areas where cycling has fallen greatly: there is a tendency towards picking 'best case' studies in the cycling literature.
 This can be seen as analogous to